 Creatively, I seek out ways to bring healing into the world through art.
 When I create gemstone jewelry, in addition to the color and energetic properties of natural stones and materials, I infuse them with Reiki for the well-being of the wearer.
 I consult with clients in the helping and healing professions to find their visual voice – speaking in the language of color and design – especially to reach those in underserved communities.
 As I find materials and am able, I create upcycled arts & crafts to reduce waste in the landfill, one project at a time.

 My biggest love, acrylic portrait paintings, reflects the inner struggles and strengths of the subject.
 I transform photographs into a digital rough sketch and then use that as a reference.
-I don’t paint to be either photorealistic or abstract, but to capture their essence, sharing the story of that moment.
+As a representational artist, my work is neither photorealistic or abstract.
+My goal is to capture the essence of the subject, sharing the story of that moment.
 I particularly enjoy painting people in costume or cosplay as an exploration in bonding, empowerment and self-confidence.

 I look towards the very large, very small and human nature to send a message, utilizing art as the world’s best therapy.
 Each work I make is infused with the intention of well being for the recipient's greatest good in that moment.
 When someone sees my work, I hope they find something there that resonates within them, even something they cannot put words to.

 Please support my work by picking up an art print or gift in my shop, consider a commission, share my site with others and/or make a donation to my ABLE fund, which helps me pay for critical disability expenses.